-From 1 August 2020, the Government continued to pay 80% of gross wages (up to a cap of £2,500), but stopped reimbursements for NI contributions and pension contributions on furlough pay - employers were expected to pay these costs for the periods of furlough.
+From 1 November 2020, the Government returned to paying 80% of gross wages (up to a cap of £2,500), but employers were expected to pay NI contribution and pension contribution costs for any periods of furlough.
+This is expected to be the case until the scheme closes on 30 April 2021.